ietf-wg-ntp/draft-ietf-ntp-nts-keyexchange-pool/draft-venhoek-nts-pool.md

 The Supported Next Protocol List ({{supportedprotocol}}), Supported Algorithm List ({{supportedalgorithm}}) and List Server Names ({{listservernames}})) records allow the pool to ask a time source which protocols and algorithms it supports, and which server names are used in the NTP server records it generates.
 This information can be requested by the pool at any time, and can be cached for short periods of time to improve efficiency.

 Using knowledge of a time source's supported protocols and algorithms, the pool can then handle client connections for that time source, using the clients indicated desires to choose a concrete next protocol and AEAD algorithm.
 The pool can then extract the keys from the TLS connection and use the Fixed Key record ({{fixedkey}}) to request cookies for these keys from the time source.
+The response to a request containing a Fixed Key record will be the same as that for any regular NTS Key Exchange response, with the exception that the keys will be taken from the Fixed Key record instead of being derived from the TLS connection.

 The list of server names provided by the time source can be used by the pool to honor requests by the client to not repeat a certain server.
 This allows more efficient retrieval of multiple sources from a pool.